stratapp/stratapp-website/features.md

 ---
 {:.font-weight-bold}

-### achieve org-wide alignment and engagement like never before
+### org-wide alignment and engagement like never before

 ##### no need to send employees to 10 different apps, this is 10-apps-in-1